PatrickSUDO/booklist/README.md

 # BookList

-This service provides an API to fetch a list of books based on the author's name and, optionally, a publication year.
+This service built with Finagle provides an API to fetch a list of books based on the author's name and, optionally, a publication year.
 The data is sourced from the New York Times API and is cached for better performance and reduced external API calls.

 ## Requirements